group-def/cronyism-corruption/README.txt

 Hi, and thanks for helping us with this!

-We are working on a project on all the bad decisions taken by the UK government in dealing with the COVID-19 pandemic since March 2020.
+We are working on a project on all the decisions taken by the UK government in dealing with the COVID-19 pandemic since March 2020.
 The main part of it is a game which we have developed in two distinct formats which we would like your opinion on!
 We will ask you to test both formats (it will take ~10 minutes) and to give us your feedback on a Google form (~5 minutes).
 Whilst this is ultimately to decide which question format we will use,